jitsejan/pelican-blog/content/2017-05-11_creating-dapp-with-truffle-and-metamask.md

 ```
 Now by accessing localhost:8080 the web application is visible and we can send some MetaCoin.

-Open op Google Chrome and make sure [Metamask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?authuser=2) is installed.
+Open up Google Chrome and make sure [Metamask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?authuser=2) is installed.
 Next open up Metamask and restore from DEN and fill in the 12 words that the testrpc showed you before.
 Make sure you are connected to localhost:8545.

 Click in Metamask on the icon on the top to switch accounts.
 Click on add and the other accounts will appear.
 We can now choose one of the other 9 accounts to send some MetaCoin.
 Click on the copy icon next to the account and enter it in the input field in the form.
-Add the amound of MetaCoin you want to send and hit Send MetaCoin.
+Add the amount of MetaCoin you want to send and hit Send MetaCoin.
 Metamask will show a pop-up asking you to accept the transaction.

 Once the MetaCoin are sent, the amount on the frontpage are reduced.
 Clicking again on Metamask will show the history of transactions.